sschuur-nvidia/docs/content/nvidia-air/Quick-Start.md

 - 1TB storage
 - 5 running simulations

-Individual user account resources are great for running demos and smaller simulations but to run larger simulations it is best to use {{<link title="Organizations">}}.
+Individual user account resources are great for running demos and smaller simulations but to run larger simulations it is best to use [Organizations](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Organizations).
 Organizations have a much higher resource budget than an individual user account.
 The default resource budget for an organization is:

 - 300 vCPUs